IT Women Mentoring Program

 The Program seeks to encourage the professional development of women who are part of the Latin American and Caribbean technical Internet community, particularly promoting their involvement in LACNIC's various participation spaces.

-Through an open call for applications, the program selects professional women with an interest in producing technical papers in line with the general goal of the program, with one of the lines of work and research of interest to LACNIC, and with one of the related topics (see lines of work and topics of interest in section below).
+Through an open call for applications, the program selects professional women with an interest in producing technical papers in line with the general goal of the program, with one of the lines of work and research of interest to LACNIC, and with one of the related topics (see lines of work and topics of interest in section 4).

 What does the program offer?